The best way to illustrate an integrated omnichannel marketing strategy is to give you an example of a customer journey.

 Omnichannel is a marketing approach that seeks to provide customers with an integrated shopper journey, regardless of which channel they are shopping from.

 If you work in sales, you might call this an omnichannel marketing strategy.
 If you work in marketing or PR, you call this integrated marketing.
-Whatever your preference, the traditional sales funnel that you might have learned about in Business School is outdated.
+Whatever your preference, the traditional sales funnel you might have learned about in Business School is outdated.
 It’s not linear, and it never has been.
-Consumers today use multiple channels and multiple devices on their path to purchase, according to Harvard Business Review.
+According to Harvard Business Review, consumers use multiple channels and multiple devices on their path to purchase.

 Surround Sound Audiences Across the Customer Journey